wacii/next-redux-replay/README.md

 ## `initStore()`

 Perform any setup and data fetching required here and return a promise.
 Whatever the promise resolves to will be merged with the wrapped page component's `props`.
+This function serves the same purpose as `getInitialProps()`, but receives the `store` in addition to the normal `context' object.

 * * *